 2. Lower the expectations

 In the beginning, no one can know how heroic your protagonist will be.
 Don't fall victim to cheesy irony or heavy-handed foreshadowing.
-Keep your hero low, and bury him/her in the judgment of the community.
+Keep your hero low, and bury them in the judgment of the community.

 If you've ever lived in a small town, you know exactly what I'm talking about.
 The same can be said for the community, or “World,” itself.
 Often a community will expect nothing of itself because no one expects anything of it.
 It is its own special world where the rules are different, but not in a favorable way.

 Think about that town you grew up near that was “trash.”
 Maybe it was your town.
 What effect does that have on its people?